 Authentication is done via Azure Active Directory.
 Authorization may be done via Azure role-based access control (Azure RBAC) or Key Vault access policy.
 Azure RBAC can be used for both management of the vaults and access data stored in a vault, while key vault access policy can only be used when attempting to access data stored in a vault.

 Azure Key Vaults may be either software-protected or, with the Azure Key Vault Premium tier, hardware-protected by hardware security modules (HSMs).
 Software-protected keys, secrets, and certificates are safeguarded by Azure, using industry-standard algorithms and key lengths.
 For situations where you require added assurance, you can import or generate keys in HSMs that never leave the HSM boundary.
 Azure Key Vault uses nCipher HSMs, which are Federal Information Processing Standards (FIPS) 140-2 Level 2 validated.
 You can use nCipher tools to move a key from your HSM to Azure Key Vault.

-Finally, Azure Key Vault is designed so that Microsoft does not see or extract your data.
+Finally, Azure Key Vault is designed so that Microsoft doesn't see or extract your data.

 Monitor access and use

-Once you have created a couple of Key Vaults, you will want to monitor how and when your keys and secrets are being accessed.
+Once you've created a couple of Key Vaults, you'll want to monitor how and when your keys and secrets are being accessed.
 You can monitor activity by enabling logging for your vaults.
 You can configure Azure Key Vault to:

 - Archive to a storage account.